 In 1972, a team of the Academic Sports Association Zurich (ASVZ) participated at SOLA in Sweden.
 A year later, the ASVZ organised the first SOLA relay race in Zurich.
 Today, the Zurich SOLA ranges amongst the top Swiss runs with 1.000 teams and 14.000 participants attending.
-Moreover, in 2016 the first SOLA run was organised in Winterthur (“Winti-SOLA”).
+In 2016 the first SOLA run was organised in Winterthur (“Winti-SOLA”).
 Finally, in 2018, the first SOLA in Northwestern Switzerland took place: the SOLA Basel.
 The SOLA Basel has a total length of 80 kilometers and is divided into 10 stages.

 The SOLA Basel, “the run that connects”, connects city and country, fast and leisurely, old and young, men and women.
 For children, families, school classes as well as junior sections, the Mini SOLA was also created, where teams share sections between 150 and 830 meters.